Autodesk-Forge/forge-tutorial-postman/ModelDerivative_04/instructions/task-3_option_2.md

     - `compressedURN` - A flag that tells the system that the source file is within a zip file.

     - `rootfile` - The main source file.
-In this case it is the main assembly file, *suspension.iam*, which contains references to the part files found in the zip file.
+In this case, it is the main assembly file, *suspension.iam*, that contains references to the part files found in the zip file.

-    - `type` - The file type that the source file will be translated to; SVF in this case.
+    - `type` - The file type that the source file must be translated to; SVF2 in this case.

 3. Click **Send**.
 If the request is successful, you should see a screen similar to the following image.

     ![Successful Submission of Translation Job](../images/task3_op2-translation_job_successfull_submission.png "Successful Submission of Translation Job")

     Note the `urn` attribute in the JSON response.
-This is the URL-safe Base64 encoded URN of the source file.
+The value of this attribute is the URL-safe Base64 encoded URN of the source file.
 A script in the **Tests** tab, saves this value to a variable named `t4_url_safe_urn_of_source`.

 ## Check status of translation job